 This project seeks to place large numbers of vehicles with drivers who will use them for regular day-to-day activities and help develop early networks of refuelling stations to prepare the market for the commercial introduction of these innovative zero emission vehicles over the coming years.

-There are a number of strategic drivers for change in the transport sector and across the wider economy as a whole.
 Fuel Cell and Hydrogen (FCH) technologies hold great promise for energy and transport applications from the perspective of meeting energy, environmental and economic challenges.
 Many countries now have firm carbon emission reduction targets, and are seeking to improve energy security by reducing reliance on fossil fuels.
 Emissions from conventional vehicles are also causing significant air quality issues in many locations, particularly in urban areas.

 The contribution of hydrogen and fuel cells to achieve the EU sustainable growth ambition is foreseen in the following areas:

 A fuel cell is an electrochemical energy converter in which hydrogen and oxygen react, in a controlled manner and without combustion, to water, thereby generating power and heat.
 The same process operates in reverse during electrolysis.
 A fuel cell is divided into two via a thin membrane – the Polymer Electrolyte Membrane (PEM).
 The membrane is coated on both sides with a catalyser and a gas-permeable electrode.